 6 Tips for Perfect Triangle-Squares

-Having trouble with your triangle squares?
-Beth gives you 6 tips to try for more accurate triangle-squares.
+Having trouble with your triangle-squares?
+Beth gives you 6 tips for achieving more accurate results.

 Hi!
 I'm Beth and this video is brought to you by Baby Lock.
 Triangle squares are a common unit in quilting, but they can sometimes be tricky to get right.
 Today, I'm sharing 6 tips for getting perfect triangle squares!